kriskowal/q/README.md

 ### Handling Errors

-One sometimes-unintuive aspect of promises is that if you throw an exception in the value handler, it will not be be caught by the error handler.
+One sometimes-unintuive aspect of promises is that if you throw an exception in the fulfillment handler, it will not be be caught by the error handler.

 ```javascript